A Typical Explorers Day

 "A Rhythmic Progression of Short Lessons"

-In addition, Mondays are an optional review day; some parents choose to keep their child home to allow these students more unstructured play time during these younger years.
-Our school has found that Explorers more than cover their rigorous lessons in these shorter days, with plenty of opportunity to play, dream, and enjoy extended time with family.
-This balance of rigorous learning and time for renewal and refreshment is a hallmark of the unique pre-first grade education that we offer at Wilberforce.
+Our school has found that Explorers more than cover their rigorous lessons, with plenty of opportunity to play, dream, and enjoy extended time with family.
+This balance of rigorous learning with renewal and refreshment is a hallmark of the unique Explorers education at Wilberforce.
+In addition, Fridays are an optional review day; some parents choose to keep their child home to allow for more unstructured play time during these younger years.